AwalaApp/network-website/service-providers/implementation/architecture.md

 Just like centralisation, the openness of a service is a spectrum: You can make the service totally open by making the specs publicly available, or you may share them with select third parties only.
 By default, services are _closed_ -- meaning that no-one else can build apps compatible with it.

-Note that the making a service open does not require apps to be open source.
+Note that making a service open does not require apps to be open source.

 ## User authentication and access control